 Thank you very much for your and interest and possible help in this project.
 Any findings from this could prove invaluable to the RSPB in their project and will be of great interest to BC's Cumbria Branch too.

 Netted Carpet Moth - Larval Count (August to September)

 The Netted Carpet moth (Eustroma reticulatum) is confined in the UK to the Lake District and two sites in the extreme north of Lancashire (with just a possibility of residual colonies in mid-Wales).
 Its larvae feed only on Touch-me-not-Balsam (Impatiens noli-tangere), itself a nationally scarce plant.
 Thus conservation of this moth also involves conservation of its food plant, and the National Trust works with landowners to manage sites for the plant and the moth.
 There are several scattered and small Netted Carpet colonies in or near the Lake District, concentrated in the main areas of: Coniston; east and west Windermere; east and west Derwent Water; Muncaster; Warton / Yealand.
 More information can be found on Butterfly Conservation's species fact sheet.

 Surveys of the larvae and food plant are conducted annually in late summer.
-In 2017 it is likely that surveys of as many as possible of the known sites in the above areas will be repeated, and volunteer assistance will be again be essential if good coverage is to be achieved.
-Volunteers from Butterfly Conservation's Cumbria and Lancashire branches and other organisations have assisted the National Trust in this annual survey, and additional surveyors would again be welcomed.
+Volunteers from Butterfly Conservation's Cumbria and Lancashire branches and other organisations have assisted the National Trust in this annual survey, and additional surveyors would again be welcomed on the following dates:

 Thursday 31 August & Saturday 02 September 2017, meet 0930 hours at Brantwood Car Park (Grid ref: SD311957) for surveys at sites around Coniston Water.